Page title

 Subregulation (4) additionally provides that a property is considered a residence if a person is enrolled on the residence roll for that property.

 A residence is a place in which a person can live.
-Determining if a property is a residence consideration may be given to:
+When determining if a property is a residence consideration may be given to:

 b.
 The person has a right of quiet enjoyment to 10m2 of floor area which is not excluded floor area (r10(2)(b).